Vasilisa-L/youtrack-automations/README.md

 # YouTrack Automation Scripts

-Репозиторий для скриптов автоматизации YouTrack. Первый скрипт `youtrack-timesheet` уже доступен. В планах — добавление других полезных инструментов для работы с YouTrack.

-## Скрипты

-- **youtrack-timesheet**: Скрипт для автоматизации учета рабочего времени.
+Repository for YouTrack automation scripts.

-## Планы
+## Scripts

-- Добавление новых скриптов для упрощения работы с YouTrack.
-- Поддержка и улучшение существующих решений.
+- **youtrack-timesheet**: Script for automating time tracking.
+- **youtrack-time-in-status**: A Jupyter Notebook that helps understand how long each YouTrack issue stays in each status.

-## Как использовать
+## Plans

-1. Клонируйте репозиторий.
+- Adding new scripts to simplify work with YouTrack.
+- Maintaining and improving existing solutions.

+## How to Use

+1. Clone the repository.
-2. Установите зависимости.
+2. Install dependencies.
-3. Следуйте инструкциям в папке каждого скрипта.
+3. Follow the instructions in each script's folder.

-## Вклад
+## Contribution

-Приветствуются pull requests и предложения по улучшению!
+Pull requests and suggestions for improvement are welcome!